ropensci/textreuse/cran-comments.md

 This is a maintenance release to handle changes in the forthcoming dplyr 1.0.0.

+This resubmission handles a problem with a URL to CONDUCT.md.

 ## Test environments

 * local OS X 10.15.4 install: R-release